s0rg/retry/README.md

 # features

- - small (~200 sloc), 100% test-covered codebase
+ - small (less than 200 sloc), 100% test-covered codebase
  - fully-customizable, you can specify number of retries, sleep (and sleep-jitter) between them, and stdlog verbosity
- - 3 backoff strategies - simple, linear and exponential
+ - 4 backoff strategies - simple, linear, binary-exponential and fibonacci
  - 3 ways to retry - single function, chain (one-by-one) and parallel execution

 # examples